Uvindu96/CRUD-ASP.NET/README.md

 This a CRUD web app using AngularJs and ASP.NET
-Please unzip the folder and save it to your visual studio project folder this is the webapi file use the angular file along with this
+Please unzip the folder and save it to your visual studio project folder this is the webapi file use the angular file along with this For the UI part, i have added the angular files